 Bobby: I adopted two boys, and they grew up great.
 They grew up heroes.

 - Friends was described by one critic as a show about a bunch of young adults finding a replacement family for their own, dysfunctional ones.
 Lampshaded by a Guy of the Week of Phoebe's, whose minor flaw was his incessant psychoanalysis of the group.
 There are times where actions usually performed by a family member are taken over by the gang: Chandler walks Phoebe down the aisle, Joey officiates at her and Monica and Chandler's wedding, they all attend Rachel and Phoebe giving birth, everyone comes to Ross and Monica's grandmother's funeral, and they spend Thanksgiving together.

 Courteney Cox: "They're like my family."

-- Makes complete sense when you look at their backgrounds: Phoebe parents basically abandoned her, Rachel's father cut her off, Joey's family disapprove of his acting career, Chandler's mom either ignores or humiliates him and Monica is hurt by her parents favouritism of Ross (to a lesser extent, Ross is also a little distant to his parents because of their favoritism, feeling like they have such high hopes for him, he can never live up to them.)
+- Makes complete sense when you look at their backgrounds: Phoebe's parents basically abandoned her, Rachel's father cut her off, Joey's family disapproves of his acting career, Chandler's mom either ignores or humiliates him, and Monica is hurt by her parents' favoritism of Ross.
+To a lesser extent, Ross is also a little distant to his parents because of their favoritism, feeling like they have such high hopes for him, he can never live up to them.
 No wonder they found support in each other.

 - This even upgrades to legal family when Monica and Chandler get married, making Ross and Chandler Best Friends In Law, and Monica and Chandler later become aunt and uncle to Ross and Rachel's daughter.
 Chandler and Monica even have a room for Joey in their home.